Letarged/backupDIP/README.md

                         Force to continue even if a network problem was detected.
 May lead to errors..

 Usage of this tool for attacking targets without prior mutual consent is illegal.
-It is the user's responsibility to obey all applicable local, state and federal laws.
+It is the user`s responsibility to obey all applicable local, state and federal laws.

 ```